danielhenrymantilla/shellcode-factory/README.md

 +  `debug_sc`	 - debugs _auto_ i.e. the shellcode when called from a smashed stack

++  `neg`	 - negates the shellcode, and prepends to it a 12-bytes-long decoder.
+It assumes the shellcode is reached from a smashed stack

-+  `xor`	 - xors the shellcode with a random byte, and prepends to it an appropriate decoder (the decoder is 20-ish bytes long).
++  `xor`	 - xors the shellcode with a random byte, and prepends to it an appropriate decoder (the decoder is 21-25 bytes long).
 It will try to avoid the bytes from the _NO_ parameter.

 +  `clean` / `c`		- removes any non-source file at `.`